BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Nao Hibino and E. Lee are set to meet at the W100 Incheon on September 28, 2025 in a hard-court singles match.
 Hibino enters with a 16–14 record on hard courts in 2025, while Lee has posted a 0–1 mark on hard courts this season.
-Elo ratings point to a clear statistical advantage for Lee entering this matchup.
+Elo ratings point to a clear statistical advantage for Hibino entering this matchup.
 In their head-to-head history, Hibino leads 1–0 over Lee, including a win in their most recent meeting.